armanriazi/rust-scratch-blockchain/README.md

 >> the LOC('existence time' or Line of code) between when a location is first used in a certain way, and when that usage stops.

-> lifetime of that value:
+> Lifetime of that value:

 >> the LOC (or actual time) between when a value is created, and when that value is dropped.